Coupled gas and bubble dynamics at the solidification front: Results and discussion

 \subsection{Average nucleation rates}

-We first examine the impact of solidification velocity $V_{sf}$ on the average rate of bubble nucleation, quantitatively expressed as the number of bubbles formed per second (Figure~\ref{fig:figure3}).
+We first examine the impact of solidification velocity $V_{sf}$ on the average rate of bubble nucleation, quantitatively expressed as the number of bubbles formed per second (Fig.~\ref{fig:figure3}).
 This analysis currently focuses for now solely on the incidence of bubble nucleation events, deliberately excluding any subsequent phenomena such as changes in bubble size, growth kinetics, or interactions with adjacent bubbles.
-The freezing front velocity $V_{sf}$ is systematically increased from $1\mu m/s$ to $20\mu m/s$.
-At each specified velocity, the solidification process continues long enough to collect a sufficient number of bubbles, typically between 20 and 70 for velocities in the range of $8-20 \mu m/s$ .
-At lower velocities, the number of bubbles remained very limited—typically fewer than 10 because of the small number of bubble nucleation.
-By using a single sample with a gradually increasing or decreasing solidification velocity, it is ensured that any observed variations in nucleation behavior are attributed to velocity changes rather than fluctuations in the initial gas concentration.
-Additionally, an alternative set of measurements is conducted by reducing the velocity from $20\mu m/s$ to $1\mu m/s$.
+The freezing front velocity $V_{sf}$ is systematically increased from $1\mu m/s$ to $20\mu m/s$ (ramp up).
+Additionally, an alternative set of measurements is conducted by reducing the velocity from $20\mu m/s$ to $1\mu m/s$ (ramp down).